Our advice for crafting the best email subject lines

 3. Consider your preheader text.

-An often overlooked but invaluable piece of inbox real estate, your preheader text can actually be what make or breaks the success of your subject line.
+An invaluable (but often overlooked) piece of inbox real estate, your preheader text can actually be what make or breaks the success of your subject line.
 Case in point: If you’ve worked in email marketing for a while, you’ve probably seen disaster stories about preheader text gone wrong:

 Scott Stratten of UnMarketing calling out a brand on Twitter

-• Apple Mail allows 140 characters for preheader text, but Outlook for Mac only gives 55.
+• Apple Mail allows 140 characters for preheader text, but Outlook for Mac only displays 35-55, depending on which version you're using.

 • The iPhone 6 Plus Mail app displays three lines of preheader text.
 Use them!